nchah/i-know-words-and-images/README.md

 ###Analysis at scale.

 Whatever research path you're following, you might want to also do an analysis of the whole set, which might be very large.
 The Google Cloud Vision API can return two datasets of interest: the text in the image (e.g., Make Donald Drumpf Again) and the entities in the image (e.g., hands, hat, hair, businessman, money).
-Researcher can look for patterns in these data.
+Researchers can look for patterns in these data.
 One possibility is comparing the words, themes, and images that John Oliver presents in the original broadcast with those that appeared during the meme event.
+How much apparent influence does the original "seeding" of the meme event have?

 ## Google Cloud Vision API